Coles and Woolworths gift card scams prompt warnings as fake text message offers increase

 “Leveraging what police are saying about scams is really good, and that is more powerful than coming out and trying [to fight it] yourself.
 So educate, create awareness and use opportunities like the police, the ACCC and the Australian Communications and Media Authority when you can,” she says.

-Emma Koehn is SmartCompany's senior journalist.
+Emma Koehn is a former senior journalist at SmartCompany.